audunsol/snake-go/README.md

 - have fun
 - show some programming stuff to my kids

-Don't take it too seriously
+Don't take it too seriously.

 ## How to run